 DANIELLE K. KILGO

-I am an assistant professor of journalism in The Media School at Indiana University.
-My research focuses on the relationships between media, audiences and marginalized populations.
+I am the John & Elizabeth Bates Cowles Professor of Journalism, Diversity and Equality in the Hubbard School of Journalism and Mass Communication at the University of Minnesota, Twin Cities.
 My projects have focused on subjects such as the media coverage of the social justice issues and protests, social media behavioral effects, Internet memes, Ebola news coverage, social media uses and gratifications, and the intricacies of news media presence in social media networks.
 I hope that my research can serve both practical and theoretical purposes to advance knowledge in and outside the realm of academic discourse.

 I received my doctorate in Journalism from the University of Texas at Austin in August 2017.
 I also received my Bachelor's degree in Journalism & Public Relations in December 2008 from Baylor University and my master's degree in Journalism, New Media & Public Relations in August 2013 from Baylor University.
-I am the official director of chaos for two extraordinary tiny human children and am the "okayest" dog mom to two young pups.
+I am the official director of chaos for two extraordinary children and am the "okayest" dog mom to two hyper terriers.